bucs110fall2024/final-project-rijaa-bianna/template_final_project-master/README.md

 2. Randomly spawning food
 3. Text that explains your objective
 4. colliding with food deletes and internally updates score
-5. Being able to press keys to interact
+5. You can pet the cat exactly once (sprite updates from a closed mouth to an open one)

 ### Classes